IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 1. You should see `Open Liberty Operator` on the list.
 From the `Provided APIs` column, click on `Open Liberty Application`.
 1. Click on `Create OpenLibertyApplication` button.
 1. Delete the default template.
 Copy and paste the above `OpenLibertyApplication` custom resource (CR)
-1. Under ENV variables, replace the 3 instances of `Enter_your_keycloak_route_url` with the Route URL of Keycloak in your cluster.
+1. Under ENV variables, replace the 3 instances of `Enter_your_keycloak_route_url_here` with the Route URL of Keycloak in your cluster.
 Ensure that there isn't an extra `/` character before `/auth`
 1. Click on `Create` button.
 1. Click on `cos` from the list.
 1. Navigate down to `Conditions` section and wait for `Reconciled` type to display `True` in Status column.
 This means Open Liberty Operator had processed the configurations you specified.